HERMON-1995/Space-travelers-hub-group-project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [space-travelers-hub-group-project] <a name="about-project"></a>
+# 📖 [Space-travelers-hub-group-project] <a name="about-project"></a>

-**[space-travelers-hub-group-project]** is a web application for a company that provides commercial and scientific space travel services.
+**[Space-travelers-hub-group-project]** is a web application for a company that provides commercial and scientific space travel services.
 The application will allow users to book rockets and join selected space missions from the SpaceX API.

 ## 🛠 Built With <a name="built-with"></a>